-If your shares are registered directly in your name with Heat's transfer agent, Continental Stock Transfer & Trust Company, you are considered the "stockholder of record" of those shares and the Notice is being sent directly to you by Heat.
-If you are a stockholder of record, you can vote your shares in one of two ways: either by proxy or in person at the 2017 Annual Meeting.
-If you choose to vote by proxy, you may do so by using the internet (please visit www.proxyvote.com and follow the instructions), or by requesting a printed copy of our proxy materials and completing and returning by mail the proxy card you will receive in response to your request.
-Whichever method you use, each valid proxy received in time will be voted at the 2017 Annual Meeting in accordance with your instructions.
+If your shares are registered directly in your name with Heat's transfer agent, Continental Stock Transfer & Trust Company, you are considered the "stockholder of record" of those shares and the proxy statement is being sent directly to you by Heat.
+If you are a stockholder of record, you can vote your shares in one of two ways: either by proxy or in person at the 2018 Annual Meeting.
+If you choose to vote by proxy, you may do so by using the internet (please visit www.proxyvote.com and follow the instructions) by telephone, or by completing and returning by mail the proxy card you have received.
+Whichever method you use, each valid proxy received in time will be voted at the 2018 Annual Meeting in accordance with your instructions.